linhdo39/Custom-Memory-System/README.md

 # Custom-Memory-System
 Created a memory system framework for the heap layout resulting in a faster memory system in a controlled stress test.
-This project was completed using original template structure from a class project (Optimize C++).
-The logic and the code were finished and completed by me.
+This project was completed using original template structure (1) from a class project (Optimize C++).
+The logic and implementation were done and completed by me.

 <b> Implementation
 - Overloaded New/Delete operators for heap assignment and alignment specification.